rsp-git/rs232debug/README.md

 <img src=rs232LA1.png width=500px>

 What do we see?
 The Plotter sends his Buffer full on Line DSR and not like excepted on Line CTS.

 So i Swap the connections inside my Cable and try again.
+Now i see after CTS Changes TX stops - fine, thats it!
-Here i use RI behind the Reciver to check if CTS really reaches the PIs Pinheader.
-So after CTS Changes TX stops - fine, thats it!
+Here i use Channel 7 / Pin 8 on LA behind the Reciver to check if CTS really reaches the PIs Pinheader.
+Yes i don't look on RI on my Sniffer Board but this is ok: The plotter Cable doen't connect it :)

 <img src=rs232LA2.png width=500px>